Ashwin-Sri/Microsoft-Teams-Administration-Project/TASK-GUI/TASK-01-Environment setup governance/Readme.md

 > Groups created by administrators via Entra admin center, PowerShell, or Graph API are **not subject to naming policy enforcement**.

  Output result:

+  > The naming format will be automatically applied when users create new Teams backed by Microsoft 365 Groups.

  <img width="745" height="735" alt="image" src="https://github.com/user-attachments/assets/d8061580-82a2-4a29-8d2b-b137ee2d9c19" />

   ---

-### 3. Configure Teams Expiration Policies
+### Task 03: Configure Teams Expiration Policies

-Navigation:
-Microsoft Entra admin center → Groups → Expiration

 Steps:
 1. Go to Groups → Expiration.